The Best Japanese Festivals & Events On the Web

 Services and Events continue on New Year’s Eve and Day

-We have two services at our Temple, and one at the Shelter Island San Diego-Yokohama Friendship Bell, to ease into a New Year of peace and calm.
+We offer two services at our Temple, as well as one at the Shelter Island San Diego-Yokohama Friendship Bell, to help ease into a New Year of peace and calm.
 Please choose the event that’s right for you.

 At 6 p.m., join us for Joya-E at the Temple.
 With presiding minister Rev. Maribeth Smith, we conduct a short service in the Hondo (main hall) and a chance to help us ring in the New Year.
 After paying our respects to Amida Buddha, attendees are invited to ring our Kansho (bell) 108 times, a Japanese Buddhist tradition.
 Everyone in attendance gets a chance to ring the bell one or more times.